michaelbrigham/azure_terraform_training/examples/01_vm_web-db-servers/example01.md

    - This makes the configuration more reusable.
 For example, you can change the `vm_size`, `location`, `admin_username`, or even the VM names by passing different values for the variables.
 These values can be changed in the `terraform.tfvars` file or when running the commands.

 2. **Provisioning the Web Server:**
+   - Create a public IP and attach it to the web server in order to allow us to access the server.
+This is necessary in this example due to using unroutable private IPs.
-   - Using the `remote-exec` provisioner, Terraform will SSH into the web server after it’s created and run a series of commands to install and start Nginx.
+   - Using the `remote-exec` provisioner, Terraform will SSH into the web server's public IP after it’s created and run a series of commands to install and start Nginx.
 This effectively turns your Ubuntu VM into a web server.

 3. **Customization:**
    - By using variables, the configuration becomes highly customizable.
 For instance, if you wanted to deploy in a different region or change the VM size, you only need to adjust the variable values.